wp-plugins/formidable/readme.txt

 * PRO: Added fields to the drop-down list for limiting submissions.
 Now you can "Allow Only One Entry for Each" email address or whatever other field you may have in your form.
 * PRO: Change the hidden User ID field to a drop-down for admins editing entries in the back-end
 * PRO: Removed the sanitizing from the custom field name to make it possible to use any custom field name desired
-* PRO: Fixed bug preventing fields with an ' or " from getting copied correctly when duplicating and creating/exporting templates
 * PRO: Update to check for calendar css in the uploads/formidable/css folder before using it from https://ajax.googleapis.com
 * PRO: Added options to number field to specify the range and steps used in the HTML5 field
+* PRO: Added option to use posted data in the redirect URL
+* PRO: Added option to set the range for the scale field
+* PRO: Fixed bug preventing fields with an ' or " from getting copied correctly when duplicating and creating/exporting templates
-* Other bug fixes
+* Other bug fixes and optimization

 = 1.04.0 =
 * Added icon link on post/page editor for inserting forms